-But having one little orange or apple isn’t that big a deal on keto, right?
-Not necessarily, according to Rachel Gargiulo, a certified nutrition consultant at Nourishing Journey in Baltimore, Maryland.
-“Carbs are usually the body’s preferred substance for producing and using energy,” she says.
+“Carbs are usually the body’s preferred substance for producing and using energy,” says Rachel Gargiulo, a certified nutrition consultant at Nourishing Journey in Baltimore, Maryland.
 “However, when adhering to a keto diet, the body switches from using carbs, in the form of glucose, to using fat reserves instead.”
-This process is called ketosis and it’s linked with all kinds of benefits (from weight management to improved mood).

-But staying in ketosis depends on you limiting your carb intake—which is where fruit can get kind of tricky.
+Staying in ketosis depends on limiting your carb intake—which is where fruit can get kind of tricky.
 Generally, most keto plans call for eating 30 grams of carbs per day max.
-For context, eating just one mango (which has over 50 grams of carbs per fruit and roughly 45 grams of sugar) puts you well over your day’s carb limit.
-And those extra 20 grams of carbs make a difference.
+Within this restrictive framework, one mango (which has over 50 grams of carbs per fruit and roughly 45 grams of sugar) puts a person well over the day’s carb limit.
 “Entering ketosis usually takes anywhere from three days to a week.
 Eating too many carbs in one day will bump you out of ketosis,” says Gargiulo.

 However, fruits are filled with important nutrients—vitamins, fiber, and antioxidants—that make them well-worth keeping in your diet.
-Rather than ditching them for good (or being filled with fear every time you see a banana), Gargiulo suggests introducing low-carb fruits one at a time to see how it impacts your body’s ability to stay in ketosis, since she says it can be a bit different for everyone.
+That’s why Gargiulo suggests that her keto clients introduce low-carb fruits one at a time to see how they impact their body’s ability to stay in ketosis.
 As for knowing exactly what keto-friendly fruits are out there, Gargiulo shares some of the best options below.

 Keep reading for the five best keto-friendly fruit options if you’re craving something sweet.

 1. Berries.
 Gargiulo recommends berries, and raspberries in particular, if you’re looking for keto-friendly fruit.
 Berries are generally low in carbohydrates and high in fiber.
-They are also a healthy addition to just about any eating plan due to their high levels of antioxidants and associated health benefits.
+They also typically contain high levels of antioxidants and associated health benefits.
 For reference, here are the carb and sugar contents in a few popular berry options (nutrient composition is for a cup of raw fruit):